THE EXPANSION OF ILLICIT ECONOMY

 Criminal activity must be understood as a market, an economic sector.
 Everyday crime is exercised by rational actors, motivated by incentives.
-These activities involve the sale of products and services mediated by crimes such as theft, smuggling, trafficking, forgery, theft, embezzlement, reception, corruption, robbery, among others.
-These crimes are committed by criminal illicit trade networks and can be against people, companies, the environment and governments.
+These activities involve the sale of products and services mediated by crimes such as theft, smuggling, trafficking, counterfeiting, embezzlement, reception, corruption, robbery, among others.
+These crimes are committed by criminal illicit trade networks and can be against people, companies, the environment or governments.

-Together, these crimes fuel illicit, national and transnational markets, which form a profitable global illicit economy, generating a series of negative externalities, such as the epidemic of violent crimes, work analogous to slavery, damage to health and the environment.
-This is the contemporary expression of crime: the formation of illicit, local and transnational markets, and the consequent expansion of the illicit transnational economy.
+Together, these crimes fuel illicit national and transnational markets, which form a profitable global illicit economy, generating a series of negative externalities, such as the epidemic of violent crimes, modern slavery, damage to health and the environment.
+This is the contemporary expression of crime: the formation of illicit local and transnational markets, and the consequent expansion of the illicit transnational economy.

 The economic potential of crime has already been highlighted by the 1992 economics Nobel economist Gary Becker in 1968: “In general, “crime” is an economically important activity or “industry”, despite the almost total neglect of economists”.

 The illicit economy has been booming for the past 30 years, fuelled by the high profitability afforded to criminal networks that enable the continued supply of illegal products and services – such as drug trafficking, wild animals or people – or licit products illegally manufactured (counterfeited/adulterated) or diverted to illicit chains – such as tobacco, weapons, pesticides, electronics, food, clothing, audiovisual, fertilisers, automobiles, drinks, medicines and fuels – as well as clandestine services of cable TV, electricity and gas installation, with guaranteed or growing demand.